2025–26 Pepperdine Waves men's basketball team

-The 2025–26 Pepperdine Waves men's basketball team represents Pepperdine University during the 2025–26 NCAA Division I men's basketball season.
-The Waves, led by second–year head coach Ed Schilling, play their home games at the Firestone Fieldhouse in Malibu, California as members of the West Coast Conference.
+The 2025–26 Pepperdine Waves men's basketball team represented Pepperdine University during the 2025–26 NCAA Division I men's basketball season.
+The Waves, led by second–year head coach Ed Schilling, played their home games at the Firestone Fieldhouse in Malibu, California as members of the West Coast Conference.
+They finished the season 9–23, 4–14 in WCC play to finish in last place.
+They lost to Portland in the first round of the WCC tournament.

 Previous season

-The Waves finished 2024–25 with a record of 13–22 (4–14 in West Coast Conference play).
-Despite their lackluster record, Pepperdine made a surprise run to the semifinal of the conference tournament, knocking off Portland, Oregon State, and Santa Clara before falling to No. 19-ranked Saint Mary's.
+The Waves finished 2024–25 with a record of 13–22, 4–14 in WCC play to finish in a tie for ninth place.
+As the No. 9 seed in the WCC tournament, Pepperdine defeated Portland, Oregon State, and Santa Clara to the advance to a tournament semifinal game.
+There they lost to No. 19 Saint Mary's.

 Offseason

 Guard Aaron Clark made his way onto the Pepperdine roster after using up his redshirt year in 2024–25 after transferring from Wake Forest.
-6-foot, 9-inch forward Pavle Stosic transferred to Pepperdine after playing for Gonzaga in 2023–24 and utilizing his redshirt year at Utah State.
+6-foot, 9-inch forward Pavle Stošic transferred to Pepperdine after playing for Gonzaga in 2023–24 and utilizing his redshirt year at Utah State.
 The Waves also picked up forward Styles Phipps via the transfer portal; Phipps had spent his freshman season in 2024–25 with Grand Canyon.

 The Waves also brought back head coach Ed Schilling and returned all five assistant coaches from 2024–25.